cisagov/ScubaGear/baselines/exo.md

 <!--Policy: MS.EXO.17.2v1; Criticality: SHALL -->
 - _Rationale:_ Standard logging may not include relevant details necessary for visibility into user actions during an incident.
-Enabling Microsoft Purview Audit (Premium) captures additional event types that are not included with Standard.
+Enabling Microsoft Purview Audit (Premium) captures additional event types not included with Standard.
-Furthermore, it is required for government agencies by OMB M-21-13 (referred to therein as by its former name, Unified Audit Logs w/ Advanced Features).
+Furthermore, it is required for government agencies by OMB M-21-13 (referred to therein by its former name, Unified Audit Logs w/Advanced Features).
 - _Last modified:_ June 2023
 - _Note:_ At the time of this writing, Microsoft has announced upcoming changes to its Purview Audit service that include making audit events